Five Reasons Small Business Owners Should Establish a New 401(k) Plan

 Although you'll yield earnings on your 401(k) investment during most tax years, you won't pay taxes on that money until you withdraw it.
 This allows you to grow your money without annual penalties.
 And when you start making withdrawals after age 59½, you'll pay income taxes on your funds instead of more costly capital gains taxes.

-It has long been a pipe dream for small businesses to offer a retirement savings plan that can compete with giant corporations, but thanks to recent federal tax credits that dream has become a reality.
-You have until October 1 to establish a small business 401(k) plan if you want to claim the tax credit in that same year.
-Why not get started right away?
+It has long been a pipe dream for small businesses to offer a retirement savings plan that can compete with giant corporations, but thanks to these federal tax credits that dream has become a reality.
+Why not get started right away and establish a 401(k) plan?